2025 Events

 Meet four rehabilitated raptors – and one groundhog – from the Evelyn Alexander Wildlife Rescue Center.
 The birds of prey will include one or more species of owl, hawk, vulture and/or falcon.
 Learn how each bird had been injured & rehabilitated by the Rescue Center – to become a wildlife ambassador that helps us humans learn how raptors live in the wild and help us coexist with them.
 You’ll also meet education animal Allen McButterpants, a groundhog who is very popular with children!

 AGE: All ages welcome!
-WEATHER: We will reschedule in case of rain.

 REGISTRATION IS NOT REQUIRED